Top 7 Miniature Horse Training Tips

 In most ways, training a miniature horse is very much like training a full-sized horse; however, many people believe that miniatures are even more sensitive to body language, facial expression and other nuances than full-sized horses.

-While all horses require a great deal of attention to detail and consistency in training, some say that miniatures require even more.
 For this reason, patience is a virtue, and you must be prepared to be very consistent and to repeat the steps of training as many times as necessary.

 Miniature horses are very smart and catch on very quickly.
 They also think of ways to challenge their boundaries and may test you quite a bit.
 For this reason, it’s important to always treat them as if they are full-size horses.